Mircea Albulescu

 Iorgu Constantin Albulescu (4 October 1934 – 8 April 2016), known professionally as Mircea Albulescu ([ˈmirtʃe̯a albuˈlesku]), was a Romanian actor, university professor, journalist, poet, writer, and member of the Writers' Union of Romania (Uniunea Scriitorilor).

 He was born as Iorgu Constantin V. Albulescu, in Bucharest, on 4 October 1934.
 He graduated from the Secondary School of Architecture in 1952, and in 1956 he graduated from the Institute of Theatrical and Cinematographic Art in Bucharest.
 He received a star on the Romanian Walk of Fame in Bucharest on 29 October 2011.

-Albulescu died on 8 April 2016 at Floreasca Hospital due to heart failure.
+Albulescu died on 8 April 2016 at Floreasca Hospital due to heart failure and was buried in Bucharest's Reînvierea Cemetery.